 1937 – 12th May: St Agnes Town Band led a procession to Goonown Playing Field where sports were held as part of the celebrations for the coronation of George VI.
 (St Agnes – A Millennium Chronicle)

 As part of his duties Fred Epplett of St Agnes Silver Band also played the triangle.
 Not the most active part and on one occasion he had to rest for 99 bars before playing his solo – a single note.
 Unfortunately, there was only silence.
 Later the conductor asked, “What happened Fred, did you miscount?”
 “No,” said Fred, “I missed the bleddy triangle!”

-1939: “… In the afternoon a procession paraded the town headed by Indian Queens and St Agnes Silver Bands, under Bandmasters Ford Knight and F C Langford.
-Included in the parade, which was in charge of County Officer …” (17 August 1939 – West Briton and Cornwall Advertiser)
+1939: A parade headed by Indian Queens and St Agnes Silver Bands, under Bandmasters Ford Knight and F C Langford.
+(17 August 1939 – West Briton and Cornwall Advertiser)

 St Agnes Silver Band at St Agnes Carnival on the 12th August 1939.

 The youngster on the left at the back is Ken White who was dragged in for his first band photograph.